-On each distribution date on which a Class B Note Interest Trigger or Class C Note Interest Trigger is not in effect, the following distributions will be made to the extent of available funds in the order indicated below.
+On each distribution date on which a Class B Note Interest Trigger or Class C

-- (1) Pro rata: indenture trustee and paying agent fees and expenses up to amount specified in indenture and any Irish paying agent agreement; grantor trustee fees and expenses up to the amount specified in the grantor trust agreement; owner trustee fees and expenses up to the amount specified in the trust agreement; servicer fees and expenses up to the amount specified servicing agreements; the administrator fees and expenses up to the amount specified in the administration agreement; and backup administrator fees and expenses up to the amount specified in the back-up administration agreement; - (2) To TERI, certain additional guaranty fees, which will be deposited into the TERI pledge fund; - (3) To the holders of each class of class A securities, interest on a pro rata basis; provided that among the class A-5-1certificates. class A-5-2certificates and class A-IO certificates, interest will first be distributed to the class A-5-1 class A-IO certificates and certificates on a pro rata basis and then to the class A-5-2 certificates;
+Note Interest Trigger is not in effect, the following distributions will be made to the extent of available funds in the order indicated below.

-- (4) To the holders of the class B notes, interest; - (5) To the holders of the class C notes, interest; - (6) To the reserve account, an amount, if any, necessary to reinstate the balance of the reserve account to the greater of 1.25% of the outstanding principal amount of the notes as of the last day of the immediately preceding collection period and \$4,750,969; - (7) To TERI, to purchase rehabilitated trust student loans; - (8) To the holders of the securities, the principal distribution amount as described below under "Payment of the Principal Distribution Amount;" - (9) Pro rata: anv unreimbursed advances to The First Marblehead Corporation, and for all amounts in excess of the maximum amounts specified in clause (1) for indenture trustee fees and expenses; Irish paying agent fees and expenses; grantor trustee fees and expenses; owner trustee fees and expenses; servicer indemnities. fees and expenses; administrator fees and expenses; and back-up administrator fees and expenses;
+- (1) Pro rata: indenture trustee and paying agent fees and expenses up to specified amount in indenture and any Irish paying agent agreement; grantor trustee fees and expenses up to the amount specified in the grantor trust agreement; owner trustee fees and expenses up to the amount specified in the trust agreement: servicer fees expenses up to the amount specified servicing agreement; the administrator fees and expenses up to the amount specified in the administration agreement; and backup administrator fees and expenses up to the amount specified in the back-up administration agreement; - (2) To TERI, certain additional guaranty fees, which will be deposited into the TERI pledge fund; - To the holders of each class of class A securities, interest on a pro rata basis; provided that among the class A-5-1 certificates, class A-5-2 certificates, class A-IO-1 certificates and class A-IO-2 certificates, interest will first be distributed to the class A-5-1 certificates and class A-IO-1 certificates on a pro rata basis and then to the class A-5-2 certificates and class A-IO-2 certificates on a pro rata basis; - (4) To the holders of the class B notes, interest; - (5) To the holders of the class C notes, interest;

-- (10) (a) On and after the 10% Pool Balance Distribution Date or (b) if a TERI Turbo Trigger has occurred, to the holders of the securities any remaining amounts as payment of principal until paid in full; and - (11) Any remaining amounts will be paid first to the structuring advisor, any unpaid and accrued structuring advisory fees, and then to the owner trust certificateholders.
+- (6) To the reserve account, an amount, if any, necessary to reinstate the balance of the reserve account to the greater of 1.25% of the outstanding principal amount of the notes as of the last day of the immediately preceding collection period and \$8,443,000; - (7) To TERI, to purchase rehabilitated trust student loans; - (8) To the holders of the securities, the principal distribution amount as described below under "Payment of the Principal Distribution Amount;" - (9) Pro rata: any unreimbursed advances to The First Marblehead Corporation; and for all amounts in excess of the maximum amounts specified in clause (1) for indenture trustee fees and expenses; Irish paying agent fees and expenses; grantor trustee fees and expenses; owner trustee fees and expenses; servicer indemnities, fees and expenses; administrator fees and expenses; and back-up administrator fees and expenses; - (10) If a Turbo Trigger is in effect, to the holders of the securities any remaining amounts as payment of principal until paid in full; - (11) To the holders of the class A-IO-1 certificates, any prepayment penalty amounts owing for that distribution date and any prepayment penalty amounts remaining unpaid from prior distribution dates; and - (12) Any remaining amounts will be paid first to the structuring advisor, any unpaid and accrued structuring advisory fees, and then to the owner trust certificateholders

-On each distribution date, the class A-5-1 certificates and class A-5-2 certificates will be entitled to all payments received by the grantor trustee on the class A-5 notes, and the class A-IO certificates will be entitled to all payments received by the grantor trustee on the class A-IO notes.
+On each distribution date, the class A-5-1 certificates, class A-5-2 certificates, class A-IO-1 certificates and class A-IO-2 certificates will be entitled to all payments received by the grantor trustee on the class A-5 notes.